 Inside: There’s a high probability that sometime in life, we will all struggle with depression.
 Without hope, depression is so much harder to overcome.
-When we have Jesus, we have a hope that gets us through the tough time.
+When we have Jesus, we have hope that gets us through a tough time.
 The Hope Toolbox is a great addition when dealing with depression.

 *Disclosure: Post may contain affiliate links.
 See our full disclosure here.